Vamusmart/Pizzeria-basket/README.md

 # React APP Pizzeria Basket

-Pizzeria basket App is a React app that allows you to make an order form a Pizza restaurant and gives you the total price of the order, allowing you to add, take off or delete any pizza from the basket.
+Pizzeria basket App is a React app that allows you to make an order from a Pizza restaurant and gives you the total price of the order, allowing you to add, take off or delete any pizza from the basket.

 # Implementation